Events

 Palestinian & Israeli Activism and Leadership

-In honour of International Women’s Day, we will be hosting the inaugural winners of the Vivian Silver Impact Prize, May Pundak and Rula Hardal, co-directors of A Land for All, on Sunday 9th March, from 4.30-6.30 pm.
+In honour of International Women’s Day, we hosted the inaugural winners of the Vivian Silver Impact Prize, May Pundak and Rula Hardal, co-directors of A Land for All, on Sunday 9th March.

-They will be joining us, along with Vivian’s son, Yonatan Zeigen, and Shira Ben-Sasson Furstenberg, Associate Director of NIF in Israel.
+They were joined by Vivian’s son, Yonatan Zeigen, and Shira Ben-Sasson Furstenberg, Associate Director of NIF in Israel.

 Dr Rula Hardal is a lecturer in political science at Palestinian universities as well as a research fellow at the Shalom Hartman Institute for Israeli and Jewish Identity in Jerusalem.
 She is a fellow in the Forum for Regional Thinking.
 Originally from Peki’in, she currently lives in Ramallah.